 Just as not all ESG funds are winners, not all advisors who hang out an ESG shingle are really up to the task of managing your money to achieve both social and environmental change and solid financial returns.
 To achieve your goals in ESG investing, you’ll want an advisor with the right knowledge and experience, and, equally important, their firm should demonstrate a commitment to sustainable finance.

-Here are some questions that should help you determine whether an advisor and the company they work for are up to the task of helping you invest for impact.
+Here are some questions that should help you determine whether an advisor and the company they work for can help you invest for impact.

 Questions for Finding an ESG Investment Advisor